kainashi/kainashi.github.io/pppiii2.md

 Sadly, with this additional constraint, we get no solutions.
 In fact, we can eyeball that conclusion by noticing that in the second turn, there are 6 threads locking on mutex group $k=5$, but there are only 5 mutexes in that group.
 A race will always happen.

-I didn't give up here, though, because when I debugged many sessions, I noticed that during the first round, the mutexes always get acquired by the thread with the lower therad number.
+I didn't give up here, though, because when I debugged many sessions, I noticed that during the first round, the mutexes always get acquired by the thread with the lower thread number.
 Perhaps that's because these threads get created in that order and the kernel has some predictable scheduling going on.
 Also, with even further debugging, I conjectured that the mutexes were fair, i.e. if threads $A$ and $B$ lock the mutex in that order, then they will get it in that order.
 Just to be clear to the readers, both of these end up being *wrong*, but these were what I had assumed at the time.
 So the new constraints are:

 * **Constraint - No ambiguity V2**: For two waiting regions $(c_{i, l}, c_{i, l+1})$ and $(c_{j, l}, c_{j, l+1})$ of threads $i< j$ on the same mutex group $k$, $r_{i, k} = r_{j, k} \implies \textrm{if } c_{i,l} = c_{j, l} = 0 \textrm{ then } c_{i, l+1} < c_{j, l+1} \textrm{ else }  c_{i, l} \ne c_{j, l})$.
 * **Constraint - Mutex fairness**: For two waiting regions $(c_{i, l}, c_{i, l+1})$ and $(c_{j, l}, c_{j, l+1})$ of threads $i\ne j$ on the same mutex group $k$, $r_{i,k}=r_{j,k} \implies c_{i,l}<c_{j_l} \implies c_{i,l+1}<c_{j,l+1}$.
 (If they start waiting in that order, they acquire in that order.)